colevandersWands/precourse/14-html-css.md

 ## HTML & CSS

 * create a new repo called 'fcc-html-css'. you'll use the readme to take notes.  you can include colored snippets of html in markdown, it's helpful
-* complete the whole html & css in freecodecamp, include a screenshot
+* complete the 'basic html' & 'basic css' in freecodecamp, include a screenshot
-* open a new html repl.it to host all of your fcc final projects.
-Create a main index.html and one html file for each of your fcc projects.
-Turn the index.html into a table of contents for each project and put a link back to the index on each one. decorate said index page to you liking.  you now have a fully-navigable showcase of all your projects!
+* open a new html repl.it and do (something we still need to decide on). come up with 3 simple challenges to build.  they put them all in the replit and build an index.html to link to them all, and link back to the index from each one.
-* Link to the replit from your portfolio.
 * for extra practice with github, copy paste each of your completed fcc html projects into your fcc-html-css repo, creating a new file on a new branch before merging & tagging. as with the git/hub exercise